dobachi/rasp_electric_handcraft/README.md

 # Rasp Electric Handcraft

-This is a set of examples of Electric Handcraft with Raspberry Pi 3.
+This is a set of examples of Electric Handcraft with Raspberry Pi 3 and highly inspired by https://tool-lab.com/make-course/raspberrypi/ .

 * led_flick.py